Sura (alcoholic drink): History

 The method for preparation appears in the Atharvaveda in the Kandas 5 and 8.

 In Buddhist texts surāh is mentioned as one of intoxicating drinks, along with (Pali) meraya (Sanskrit maireya, a drink made with sugar cane and several spices) and majja (maybe equivalent of Sanskrit madhu, mead or hydromel), and renunciation of its usage constitutes the 5th of the Buddhist precepts (pañca-sīlāni): "I undertake the training rule to abstain from fermented drinks which cause heedlessness" (Surāmerayamajjapamādaṭṭhānā veramaṇī sikkhāpadaṃ samādiyāmi).

+Vedic beverages

+Following types of fermented alcoholic beverages are mentioned in various vedic texts including the ayurveda.
+Madira is the blanket term, including for Soma (sacred drink from ephedra plant), Sura (from fermented grains), Sidhu (from sugarcane juice or molasses) - molasses-based desi daru is modern version, Madhu (fermented water-mixed honey), Arishta (medicinal concoction fermented from boiled herbs and spices), and Asava (medicinal concoction fermented from un-boiled juice of herbs and spices).

+All these were fermented, not distilled, were similar to modern beer and wine with alcohol content ranging from about 3.5% ABV to more than 20%.